-13. Make sure the eye lids and oil glands around your eyes are functioning properly.
-Tears evaporate very quickly if there is not enough oil covering the tear layer.
-There a few things you can do and products that you can use to improve the health of your eyelids and oil glands.
+13. Tears evaporate very quickly if there is not enough oil covering the tear layer.
+There a few things you can do.

-f.
+e.
 In severe Dry Eye, you may be asked to instil an additional eye gel .These will apply a thick coating over the eye’s surface to keep it moist and reduce evaporation whilst you sleep.
-They are generally not used during the day as they can cause temporary blurry vision

 Second Line of action

 1. Is Under Supervision of your treating Ophthalmologist.
 The doctor will decide whether antibiotic drops or ointment is needed (If the eye shows Cronic Infection)

 2. Immune – Suppressing drop may have to be use to reduce inflammation in collagen Diseases.

 3. Topical Anti Inflammatory drops may be used in some cases; but Reduced after cataract surgery as it may worsen dry eye.

 4. Punctal occlusion uses a silicone plug to decrease loss of tears through the drainage system, keeping more tears on the ocular surface.
 It acts like a stopper placed in a drain of a sink.